 There is a handful of performing troupes of Sbek Thom (literally large leather) shadow theatre in Phnom Penh and few more in the rest of Cambodia.
 Sbek Thom features two metre high leather puppets lit against a white screen by torches (or modern projectors), and a classical pin-peat music ensemble.

-Tag: Things to Do in Siem Reap
+Souvenir Shops in Siem Reap

 Souvenir Shops in Siem Reap: What and Where to Buy?